Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Read a Book

 Reading a book that interests you provides an opportunity to escape into a different world, offering respite from everyday stressors.
-Self-help books can also give you tools to learn new hobbies and find other healthy activities to try.
+Self-help books, including books on grief and loss, can also give you tools to learn new hobbies and find other healthy activities to try.

 Engage in Mindful Eating